We’re connecting American football advocates across Europe and providing them with the tools they need to succeed.

 Mario Penic is a camp consultant from Split, Croatia.
 Mario it the head consultant for The Growth of a Game Split Skills Camp and has organized several camps in Croatia over the past few years.
 Mario began playing American football with the Split Sea Wolves in 2009 and ultimately became president of the organization before stepping down in 2015.
-He was elected vice president of the Croatian American Football Association in 2016 and seeks to build a strong foundation for American football in Croatia.
+He served as vice president of the Croatian American Football Association from 2016 to 2017 and seeks to build a strong foundation for American football in Croatia.
 Mario is a fan of contact sports such as judo and boxing and enjoys spending time with his wife and son.

 Michael De Nolf is a French editor and an Account Executive from Brussels, Belgium.
 He began playing American football for the Brussels Bulls as a cadet in 2005 and quickly jumped to the junior and senior teams shortly after.
 As a junior, he won the 2009, 2010 and 2011 Belgian championships.
 He specifically developed as a defensive end, but played multiple positions on both offense and defense.
 After his junior tenure, Michael began coaching the Bulls junior team.
 He has worked as an NFL consultant for BeTv since 2013, broadcasting live NFL games throughout the season.